bakermat/TA-strava-for-splunk/README.md

 ## Overview
 The Strava Add-on for Splunk let's you retrieve activity data from Strava's API to do fitness analysis.
-It uses Splunk checkpoints to ensure that only new activities are indexed.
+To interact with the Strava API a few steps are necessary, this only needs to be setup once.

-Strava uses OAuth2 authentication, which requires a few initial steps.
-This is only required once.
+This TA is open source and can be found on https://github.com/bakermat/TA-strava-for-splunk, please submit any issues or pull requests there.

 ## How to use this add-on
 #### Getting started